codefiasco/text-embeddings-post/post.md

 ## Conclusion

 This has been a very simple and naive example of how you can parse your own documents and get answers to questions in them.
-There is a lot of information surrounding this topic and I hope your curiosity has been sparked!
+There is a lot of information surrounding this topic, and I hope your curiosity has been sparked!
 If you want to dive deeper, I suggest starting with [Pinecone's picks on core components articles](https://www.pinecone.io/learn/category/core-components/).
-They talk about what a vector db is, how it can help when working with LLMs and how different chunking statregies work.
+They talk about what a vector db is, how it can help when working with LLMs and how different chunking strategies work.
 Have fun!

 You can check the final code examples for the scripts in this article on [this repo](https://github.com/codefiasco/text-embeddings-post).